course-zero/getting-started-with-python/basics/variables.md

-- In Python, a variable is just a label assigned to a memory that contains a value.
+- In Python, a variable is just a **label** assigned to a memory that contains a value.
-- A variable points to the value of any data type.
+- A variable can point to the value of any data type.
-- A value not pointed by a variable is garbage collected.
+- A value not assigned to a variable (_label_) is garbage collected.

 ## Declare a variable
 ```py